 GPS Smartphone Apps

 If you decide to use your smartphone as your GPS you’ll need to buy an app to take advantage of all the features.
 Gaia, Geo-Pak Hunt and onX maps are some of the biggest names in smartphone GPS apps and they’re all available in the App Store.

 I’m most familiar with the onX Hunt app.
 It’s loaded with hunting specific features and in my opinion, it’s the app to have.
 They offer access to one state for $30/yr, or they offer a multi-state option for $100/year.
 I’ve found their public/private property boundaries to be indispensable when hunting in the BLM checkerboard of the West.
 I also love how I can view at my desktop to plan and set waypoints and then see them on my phone app.
 Overall it’s a great app for hunters.

 GPS vs Smartphone App – Which is Better?

 So which device is better?
 Your unique situation and use case will likely sway you one direction or the other in the GPS vs smartphone debate.
-Having used both, I’m clearly in the smartphone as a GPS camp.
+Having used both, I’m clearly in the smartphone as a GPS camp using onX Hunt.
 For me, it is currently the most cost-effective and user-friendly option.

 Note: Hunt Tested may receive a small commission if you purchase a product from the links on this page.
 This does NOT increase your price and helps to pay for the content you’re enjoying.
 Hunt Tested did receive product consideration in coordination with this article.
 All opinions belong to Hunt Tested.